 When business is combined with the energy and power of arts and culture, a new way forward emerges: a way that supports wellbeing in society.
 A way of hope, trust, and belonging that is not small or isolated.
 A way that reveals “a bigger us.”
 As James Baldwin wrote, this is the precise role of the artist: “to illuminate that darkness, blaze roads through that vast forest, so that we will not, in all our doing, lose sight of its purpose, which is, after all, to make the world a more human dwelling place.”

 Theo Edmonds is an artist, cultural futurist, champion clog dancer, and health innovator.
-He is co-founder of IDEAS xLab and Assistant Professor in the University of Louisville School of Public Health & Information Sciences, where he also serves as Founding Director of the Center for Creative Placehealing.
-He is Vice President of CIVITAS, a regional LGBTQ Chamber of Commerce, and was named by Southern Living magazine as one of 50 People Changing the South.
+He is an Assistant Professor at the University of Louisville School of Public Health & Information Sciences, where he also serves as Founding Director of the Center for Creative Placehealing.
+He is co-founder of IDEAS xLab and Vice President of CIVITAS, a regional LGBTQ Chamber of Commerce.
+Theo was named by Southern Living magazine as one of 50 People Changing the South.

 Napier, A., Ancarno, C., Butler, B., et al. (2014).
 Culture and health.
 The Lancet 2014, 384: 1607-39.